-The product liability lawyers at Morris, King & Hodge are dedicated to helping Alabamians who were injured or lost a loved one to a dangerous consumer product.
+The product liability lawyers at Morris, King & Hodge, P.C. are dedicated to helping Alabamians who were injured or lost a loved one to a dangerous consumer product.
 If we are your lawyers, we will bring a lawsuit against the product manufacturer or any other responsible party on your behalf.
 We will not hesitate to go to trial if necessary.
 To learn how we can help, call us toll-free at (888) 321-8353 or contact us online to schedule a free case review.

 With the stresses and losses associated with these claims, it is important that the lawyer representing the victims of these accidents and their families has experience in litigating complex cases and those involving catastrophic injuries.
 Our Huntsville, Alabama product liability lawyers have successfully litigated claims involving many different types of products, including these consumer items: seatbelts, heaters, air bags, asbestos, boats/personal watercraft, car seats, cribs, dangerous drugs, electrical devices, farm equipment, motor vehicles, power tools, lawnmowers, heavy equipment, household appliances, ladders, medical devices, motorcycles, ATVs and car tires.